A balance scale placed on a conference room desk.

 • Did you have income needs?

-• Were you risk adverse?
+• Were you risk-averse?

 • Did your heirs need a death benefit?